 Now, the Daily Mail has a quote out there, more to come, which seems to imply that they've got the entire laptop, which would mean that maybe finally some of this information will come to light.

-We'll have to wait, we'll have to watch, we'll have to see.
+We'll have to see.

-That was another one of Hunter's excuses that uh could have altered or stolen or hacked into the laptop and put all these pictures of Hunter up there and videos of Hunter up there and text messages with Joe up there.
+That was another one of Hunter's excuses that could have altered or stolen or hacked into the laptop and put all these pictures of Hunter up there and videos of Hunter up there and text messages with Joe up there.

-Um, this flame rusher blame Russian nonsense is getting old because that was the lie told for three years to the country.
+This blame Russia, blame Russian nonsense is getting old because that was the lie told for three years to the country.

-There never was any Trump Russia collusion.
+There never was any Trump-Russia collusion.

 But anyway, with that said, Democrats love to talk about Russian interference, except when it's about Hillary and when it's about Hunter's laptop or any other excuse that they want to make.